commaai/comma10k/gimp_plugin/README.md

 ## Comma10k GIMP plugin and labelling tips
- - A GIMP plugin for facilitating labelling of comma10k images.
+ - A simple GIMP plugin for facilitating labelling comma10k images.
  - Some tips for how to label the images and fine-tune the mask file using the awesome GIMP tool.

 ## Plugin Installation